n00mkrad/text2image-gui/README.md

 * **Use Full Precision:** Use FP32 instead of FP16 math, which requires more VRAM but can fix certain compatibility issues.
 * **Unload Model After Each Generation:** Completely unload Stable Diffusion after images are generated.
 * **Stable Diffusion Model File:** Select the model file to use for image generation.
   * Included models are located in `Data/models`.
-You can add your own folder paths by clicking on "Folders...".
+You can add more folder paths by clicking on "Folders...".
 * **CUDA Device:** Allows your to specify the GPU to run the AI on, or set it to run on the CPU (very slow).
 * **Image Output Folder:** Set the folder where your generated images will be saved.
 * **Create a Subfolder for Each Prompt:** If enabled, images will be saved in a folder named after their prompt.